-The large scale large-scale seasonal circulation pattern was assessed for winter (DJF) and summer (JJA) based on the mean climatology at 850hPa for the baseline time period 1995-2014, the ERA 5 reanalysis was used for comparison (Fig. 2).
+The large-scale seasonal circulation pattern was assessed for winter (DJF) and summer (JJA) based on the mean climatology at 850hPa for the baseline time period 1995-2014, the ERA 5 reanalysis was used for comparison (Fig. 2).

-In DJF, European weather is dominated by the passage of weather systems that make up the NA storm track, the prevailing direction for these is from the south-west as can be seen in the climatology in ERA5 (Fig 2a).
-This pattern is most evident in 340 the models classified as satisfactory (e. g.
-CNRN-CM6-1 and CESM2).
-The strength of the south-westerlies over the UK and Scandinavia is too weak in some of the models (e. g.
-BCC-ESM1 Fig. 2f), along with the prevailing wind direction being too zonal, which leads to a positive bias for wind-speed in central Europe.
-These models were flagged as 'unsatisfactory'.
-The largest errors for the satisfactory.
-The model large-scale RMSE for the 850hPa wind vectors along with a qualitative assessment 345 of the overall circulation pattern were used to assess the models for this criterion.
+- In DJF, European weather is dominated by the passage of weather systems that make up the NA storm track, the prevailing direction for these is from the south-west as can be seen in the climatology in ERA5 (Fig 2a).
+The model large-scale RMSE for the 850hPa wind vectors along with a qualitative assessment of the overall circulation pattern were used to assess the models for this criterion.
 Fig. 1 show that the wind vectors RMSE is less that of the multi-model mean for CNRM-CM6-1 and HadGEM-GC31-LL.
 Where the wind vector errors for a model is less than the multi-model mean the large-scale circulation is found to be reasonably well represented.
-Fig 2b) and c) show that these models capture the overall circulation pattern well and have relatively low windspeed biases.
+Fig 2b) and c) show that these models capture the overall circulation pattern well and - have relatively low windspeed biases.
 Where the models have a larger RMSE for wind vectors than the multi-model mean, the threshold for an 'Unsatisfactory' model requires some consideration.
-For these cases a qualitative approach is used understand how these errors may impact on the European climate and to guide 350 where this threshold should lie.

-The model with the largest errors of the 'Satisfactory' models is CESM2, with an area of positive bias over the UK, this model was still assessed as satisfactory 'Satisfactory' however, due to the well define south-westerly south-westerly wind patterns and good representation of the winds over most of the European land areas.
-The unsatisfactory models
+For these cases a qualitative approach is used understand how these errors may impact on the European climate and to guide where this threshold should lie. - 320 The model with the largest errors of the 'Satisfactory' models is CESM2, with an area of positive bias over the UK, this model was still assessed as 'Satisfactory' however, due to the well define south-westerly wind patterns and good representation of the winds over most of the European land areas.

-The strength of the south-westerlies over the UK and Scandinavia is too weak in some of the models (e.g. IPSL-CM6A-LR Fig. 2f), along with the prevailing wind direction being too westerly.
+The strength of the south-westerlies over the UK and Scandinavia is too weak in some of the models (e.g. IPSL-CM6A-LR 325 Fig. 2f), along with the prevailing wind direction being too westerly.
 These models were flagged as 'Unsatisfactory'.
-These models feature a variety of structural biases, for example INM-CM4-8 which had a similar lower spatially averaged RMSE error windspeed error, but lacked a clear representation of the south westerlies over northern Europe, with winds.
-The winds are too weak in these areas and some there are areas of negative bias in the Mediterranean.
-This model was classified as unsatisfactory 'Unsatisfactory' due to its lack of representation of the circulation pattern (Fig. and general wind direction too westerly (Fig. 2g).
-This is also reflected in the wind vector errors (Fig. 1).
+These models feature a variety of structural biases, for example INM-CM4-8 which had a lower spatially averaged RMSE windspeed error, but lacked a clear representation of the south westerlies over northern Europe.
+The winds are too weak in these areas and there are areas of negative bias in the Mediterranean.
+This model was classified as 'Unsatisfactory' due to its lack of representation of the circulation pattern and general wind direction too westerly (Fig. 2g).
+This is also reflected in the wind vector 330 errors (Fig. 1).